smicksan/Policy_RL_24_25/README.md

-# Text Processing of Public Policy Data from the Lombardy Region
+#Research project on public environment and health public policy data from the Lombardy Region 2024-2025

 **Author:** Sandra Mickwitz
 **Email:** sandra.mickwitz01@icatt.it